-Panasonic have just announced the GH5s, an update to their flagship GH5.
-The new camera – out in April – is specifically aimed at professional video shooters.
-It adds more video options to the GH5’s already impressive specs, with impressive low light performance.
+Panasonic’s GH5s is an update to the GH5, specifically aimed at professional video shooters.
+It adds more video options to the GH5’s already impressive specs, with improved low light performance.
 It’s probably the best filmmaking camera you can buy for under

-Panasonic have designed the GH5s around a new sensor.
-The 10.2 MP sensor has around half as many effective pixels as the GH5.
+Panasonic designed the GH5s around a 10.2 MP sensor, which has around half as many effective pixels as the GH5.
 This makes a lot of sense for video shooters, particularly with small MFT sensors: as each pixel is bigger, it can capture more light.

-Other new pro features include timecode in and out, and the ability to shoot full ‘digital cinema’ 4K in slow motion and at PAL and NTSC television frame rates.
-It also includes V-log.
-This option – a paid add-on for the GH5 – makes contrasty scenes easier to film and to correct at the editing stage.
+Other pro features include timecode in and out, and the ability to shoot full ‘digital cinema’ 4K in slow motion. and at PAL and NTSC television frame rates.
+It includes V-log, which can make contrasty scenes easier to film and colour-correct at the editing stage.
 It can also shoot HD video at up to 240fps.
-Autofocus is improved over the GH5.